 There was strong feedback from the community that parking is a problem in the town.
 However, this is not a simple problem and there were a range of issues.
-Some people felt that parking provision in the town centre was insufficient, whilst other areas suffered from commuters and town centre workers parking in residential areas near the town centre.
+Some people felt that parking provision in the town centre was insufficient, whilst other suffered from commuters and town centre workers parking in residential areas near the town centre.

 It is far from clear that the town is currently lacking in parking capacity as many of the town's less used car parks are not full even at peak times.
-So we must encourage people to make better use of the car parks we already have.
-However, with over 700 new homes and increasing visitor numbers, it is reasonable for us to assume that we will need to increase the town's parking capacity at some point over the next 15 years.
+So we need encourage people to make better use of the car parks we already have.
+However, with 700 new homes and increasing visitor numbers, it is reasonable for us to assume that we will need to increase the town's parking capacity at some point over the next 15 years.

 To achieve this, there was general support for retaining the central car park as a level surface with any possible multilevel parking being at the station.
-However, several alternatives for multilevel parking were also proposed with the north side of the Tesco supermarket site being the next most favoured option.
+However, several alternatives for multi-level parking were also proposed with the north side of the Tesco supermarket site being the next most favoured option.

-We also need to look at both on street parking control and clarity of signage to users of the parking zone, plus parking costs to ensure that they are meeting the needs of the community, town centre workers and visitors.
+We also need to look at parking costs to ensure that they are meeting the needs of the community, town centre workers and visitors.